Molodos/micropython-pn532-uart/README.md

 The code is heavily based on the Adafruit PN532 NFC/RFID control library by Tony DiCola.

-__Fork update:__ Forked from https://github.com/infinite-tree/pn532-async, adapted to be synchronous and ready to be used without asyncio dependecy.
+__Fork update:__ Forked from https://github.com/insighio/micropython-pn532-uart, adapted to work on the RP2040 Zero.